akilagithub/devopsforms/README.md

 - a dump of the Schema of the Forms application.
 We already have done the job for you with a forms demo application.
 - a zip of the Forms application with all the fmb, pll, ...
 We already have done the job for you with a forms demo application.

 Do not hesitate to use it and ask for enhancements if you have any ideas.
-We will use Developer CS for the pipeline but you can use another solution if you want (Jenkins for ex).
+We will use Developer CS for the pipeline.

 ## Table of Contents